GintasS/Simple-Calculator/README.md

 ## <a name="Features"></a>Features

 <ul>
+  <li>Has error handling, will display information if user tries to enter illegal input.</li>
   <li>Has unit tests.</li>
   <li>Has a history of past mathematical expressions.</li>
   <li>Both the history box and the input box can be navigated using scrollbars!</li>